 With November being “National Epilepsy Awareness Month”, he worked with the city of Galveston on a 2014 proclamation from the mayor to recognize this special month of awareness.

-As an advocate of the Epilepsy Foundation Texas - Houston/Dallas-Fort Worth/West Texas, Trysten has delivered, well over, 50 presentations since his diagnosis through his Boy Scout Troop 192 - Galveston on First Aid in Epilepsy, with his largest crowd to date being 66 Galveston Rotary Club Members.
+As an epilepsy advocate, Trysten has delivered, well over 50 presentations since his diagnosis through his Boy Scout Troop 192 - Galveston on First Aid in Epilepsy, with his largest crowd to date being 66 Galveston Rotary Club Members.

 Trysten has a heart as big as Texas with a great passion to help others and wants you to know that, regardless of epilepsy, he will always enjoy his love of international travel, bowling, fishing, camping and sailing.
 Epilepsy will never slow him down as he travels and sails through life!